algorithmica-org/algorithmica/content/english/hpc/complexity/levels.md

 What does it mean to be a better programmer?
 Faster programs?
 Faster speed of work?
 Fewer bugs?
 It is a combination of those.

 Implementing compiler optimizations or databases are examples of high-leverage activities because they act as a tax on everything else — which is why you see most people writing books on these particular topics rather than software optimization in general.

+---

+Factorization is kind of useless by itself, but it helps with understanding how to optimize number theoretic computations in general.
+Same goes for sorting and binary trees: most people hold some metainformation.